The ultimate conspiracy theory that I actually believe

 I've always been interested in conspiracy theories.

-Whether it’s, “we never landed on the moon,” or “9/11 was an inside job,” or “the flat earth society,” you have to admit it’s at least interesting.
+Whether it’s "we never landed on the moon," "9/11 was an inside job," or "be careful in the ocean so you don’t fall off the side of the Earth," you have to admit — it’s interesting.

-I’ve always liked when people went against what “we” consider normal.
+I've always liked it when people went against what "we" consider normal.

 And we shouldn't dismiss someone as crazy because they think differently.